Sharvani2002/Scilab6-Test-Toolbox/README.md

 ### Part B:

-#### Contents of this repository:
+#### About this repository:
-This repository is a test toolbox for Scilab.
+- This repository is a test toolbox for Scilab.
-The "thirdparty" directory contains compiled library for a "transpose" function written in C.
+- The "thirdparty" directory contains compiled library for a "transpose" function written in C.
+- Scilab gateway contains function, written in C++, that wraps the native function(transpose) so that it can be called from Scilab as a primitive
+- Builder files (Scilab script) used to build the module i.e. to create a binary version which Scilab can load from a source version.
+- Loader files (Scilab script) load a toolbox component (or the whole toolbox) in Scilab.
+- "help" folder contains XML help files
+- "test" folder contains the files for Part A
+- The toolbox has been tested on linux sytsem(Ubuntu 18.04.5 LTS)

 #### Instructions for excecuting:
 - After cloning this directory, open scilab and go to the location of the cloned folder